PSS-Tools-Development/pss-api-parser/README.md

 # What does it do

 The module parses the flows in the specified file and attempts to create a structure description of the PSS API based on that information.
 It tries to determine data types for query/request parameters and properties of objects returned by the PSS API.
+The output will be a list of dictionaries, one per API service.
+Those dictionaries contain dictionaries, one per API endpoint.
+Each of those dictionaries contains information on a specific endpoint.